medford-group/bdqm-vip/lectures/04_Running_DFT_On_PACE.md

 You will need to calculate the adsorption energy of CO on Pt(111) at several different values of `h` at kpoints of 4x4x1.
 The details are in the project description.
 Please let us know if you have questions.

+## But What is SPARC-X Actually Doing?

+In a broad sense, SPARC-X is solving the schrodinger equation very approximately.
+It is doing this through an iterative calculation.
+You begin with some initial guess of the electron density, then refine that by minimizing the energy.
+Once you've hit some convergence criteria, you terminate this, then you can calculate the energy and forces.